ggrossvi/StarterApp/README.md

 - Change other elements, such as image views, textfields, etc.
 - Implement a way to change the color of the text as well

+The next app I would like to work on is YappiHappi - An app for people who walk their dog/s and want to chat with others while they walk their dog/s.
+They can chat with others in person or virtually.

 Favorite applications and features
 1. Spotify
    a.
 Being able to like a song